 Coronavirus update - accessing your data

 In line with government instructions, a large number of staff are now away from their offices and working from home with limited access to some data, record systems and hard copy files.
-If your data request (also known as a Subject Access request) is not critical, please postpone making it until June 2020.
 If you do place a request, it is very unlikely that we will be able to respond within the existing timescales.
 The ICO has written to local authorities and appreciates the current circumstances they face.

 How to access your data